Dismemberment: Shekkeh in Persia

-Mughal Empire
+Mughal Empire/Mughal–Sikh Wars and Mughal–Jat Wars

-Sikh martyr Bhai Mani Singh was dismembered on the orders of Zakaria Khan, the Mughal Subahdar of Lahore after failing to pay tribute and refusing to convert to Islam.
+Sikh martyr Bhai Mani Singh was dismembered on the orders of Zakaria Khan, the Mughal Subahdar of Lahore after failing to pay tribute.

+Veer Gokula Jat, was dismembered on the orders of Mughal emperor, Aurangzeb, in Agra.
+Gokula was executed for leading the "Jat Uprising of 1669", one of the earliest organised revolt against Mughal Empire in India.

 Korea

-Dismemberment was a form of capital punishment for convicts of high treason in the Korean kingdom of the Joseon Dynasty.
+Dismemberment was a form of capital punishment for convicts of high treason in the Korean kingdom of the Joseon dynasty.
 This punishment was, for example, meted out to Hwang Sa-Yong in 1801.

 China

-The Five Pains is a Chinese variation invented during the Qin dynasty.
+The Five Punishments is a Chinese variation invented during the Qin dynasty.
 During the Tang dynasty (AD 618–907), truncation of the body at the waist by means of a fodder knife was a death penalty reserved for those who were seen to have done something particularly treacherous or repugnant.
 That practice of cutting in two did not originate in the Tang dynasty; in sources concerning the Han dynasty (206 BC – AD 220), no fewer than 33 cases of execution by cutting at the waist are mentioned, but occurs very rarely in earlier material.

+Lingchi was a form of torture and execution used from the 10th century until the early 20th century to punish heinous crimes such as treason.
+Often translated as "slow slicing" or "death by a thousand cuts", a knife was used to remove portions of the body until death.